qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 This is the standard render option for singleband files that include a color table, where a certain color is assigned to each pixel value.
 In that case, the palette is rendered automatically.

+It can be used for all kinds of raster bands, assigning a color to each unique raster value.

 If you want to change a color, just double-click on the color and the :guilabel:`Select color` dialog appears.

 It is also possible to assign a label to the each color value.
 The label will then appear in the legend of the raster layer.

-This option can be used for all kinds of raster bands, assigning a color to each unique raster value.
+Right-clicking over selected rows in the color table shows a contextual menu to:

+* Change Color. . . of the selected symbol(s)
+* Change Opacity. . . of the selected symbol(s)
+* Change Label. . . of the selected symbol(s)

 .. _figure_raster_paletted_unique: